-Requirements for the Minor: The Food Systems Minor consists of no less than 5 courses for a total of at least 15 credits, from the following categories as stated:
+Requirements for the Minor: The Food Systems Minor consists of no less than 5 courses for a total of at least 15 credits, at least two of which must be at the 300-level or above, from the following categories as stated:

 - A. Introductory Courses.
 Select at least one of the following as an orientation to the minor: - BIOLOGY 101 / ENVIRON 101, "Food, Energy, and the Environment" - ENVIRON 270, "Our Common Future: Ecology, Economics and Ethics of Sustainable Development" - ENVIRON 290, "Food: The Ecology, Economics, and Ethics of Growing and Eating" - UC 254, "Sophomore Interdisciplinary Seminar" (section titled 'Much Depends on Dinner') - B. Synthetic Courses.
-Select at least one of the following courses, which synthesize approaches and knowledge bases relevant to the issue, as a conclusion to the minor: - ANTHRCUL 458, "Topics in Sociocultural and Linguistic Anthropology" (section titled 'Food, Politics, and Environment') - ARTDES 300, "Elective Studios" (section titled 'Sustainable Food System Design') - EEB 498, "The Ecology of Agroecosystems" - RCIDIV 316 / EEB 316 / ENVIRON 316, "Introduction to Food Systems" AND
+Select at least one of the following courses, which synthesize approaches and knowledge bases relevant to the issue, as a conclusion to the minor: - ANTHRCUL 458, "Topics in Sociocultural and Linguistic Anthropology" (section titled 'Food, Politics, and Environment') - ARTDES 300, "Elective Studios" (section titled 'Sustainable Food System Design')

+- EEB 498, "The Ecology of Agroecosystems" - RCIDIV 316 / EEB 316 / ENVIRON 316, "Introduction to Food Systems" AND